adammacleod/dot-for-dbt/README.md

         logs/
 ```

-If you build multiple contexts (`dev`, `prod`) for the same commit, each gets its own context subdirectory.
+If you build multiple environments (`dev`, `prod`) for the same commit, each gets its own environment subdirectory.

 ### Examples